KOBA789/async-rusoto/README.md

 # async-rusoto_core

-An rusoto_core alternative for async-std
+A rusoto_core alternative for async-std

 ## Usage